 3. Utility charges for those DwellingRental Units that are billed separately whether or not the DwellingRental Units are individually metered;

-Any rRent discounts, incentives, concessions, or credits offered by the Landlord; or
+Any rRent discounts, incentives, concessions, or credits offered by the Landlord; or conditions of the Tenancy for use and occupancy of a Rental Unit and for Housing Services.

 5. Any pass-through authorized pursuant to this Chapter.